 - Book design by John McGill

-From the 1st Jan 2021 EU orders are liable for import duties.
+From the 1st Jan 2021 orders in the E.U. are liable for import duties.